-Area Material topic Commitment OUR PLANET Product Lifecycle Management & Circularity → We choose long-term solutions across our supply chain throughout the lifecycle of our products and services. → We are pursuing a zero-landfill strategy by 2035, through optimisation of our waste management and recycling opportunities.
-OUR PLANET Climate Change → We are committed to reducing our GHG emissions on a revenue-intensity basis by 2030 vs 2021 in our operations (Scope 1&amp;2) and our value chain (Scope 3) by more than 40%.
-We are committed to achieving Net Zero by 2050. → As part of our strategy, we aim to increase the use of renewable energy in our buildings to more than 80% by 2030.
-OUR COMMUNITIES Sustainable Sourcing → We promote sustainable sourcing through engagement with our suppliers, providers and partners, conducting ESG assessments and requesting compliance with our Supplier Standards and Ethical Code. → We aim to promote diversity in our supplier base through our supplier-diversity programme.
-OUR COMMUNITIES Community Impact → We are committed to being a positive actor in our communities, making a difference through job creation and social impact.
-ETHICS & INTEGRITY → Doing the Right Thing is a key element in our culture and acting with trust and responsibility is embedded in our DNA.
-We lead by example and enable our people to deliver on our commitment to act ethically at all times. → We compete fairly and we are committed to responsible and ethical business practices. → We work as a trusted partner with public bodies to ensure high standards of regulatory compliance.
-We follow strict corporate governance principles.
+Area Material topic Commitment OUR PLANET Product Lifecycle Management & Circularity → We choose long-term solutions across our supply chain throug → We are pursuing a zero-landfill strategy by 2035, through optime OUR PLANET Climate Change → We are committed to reducing our GHG emissions on a revenu (Scope 3) by more than 40%.
+We are committed to achieving N → As part of our strategy, we aim to increase the use of renewable OUR COMMUNITIES Sustainable Sourcing → We promote sustainable sourcing through engagement with our compliance with our Supplier Standards and Ethical Code. → We aim to promote diversity in our supplier base through our supplice base thr OUR COMMUNITIES Community Impact ightarrow We are committed to being a positive actor in our communitie ETHICS & INTEGRITY → Doing the Right Thing is a key element in our culture and actir enable our people to deliver on our commitment to act ethica → We compete fairly and we are committed to responsible and e → We work as a trusted partner with public bodies to ensure high bughout the lifecycle of our products and services.